Student Outcomes in Math

 Drs.
 John Bukowski, Cathy Stenson, Kim Roth, and Henry Escuadro have all been Fellows of Project NExT, a program of the Mathematical Association of America for new mathematics faculty interested in improving the teaching and learning of undergraduate mathematics, among other topics.

 The Department of Mathematics is very musical!
 Ben Sunderland, Cathy Stenson, Kim Roth, and Henry Escuadro have all sung in Juniata's Choral Union.
-John Bukowski serves as piano accompanist for the Choral Union and Concert Choir, and he performed a solo recital in Salvador, Brasil, in 2010.
+John Bukowski serves as piano accompanist for the Choral Union and Concert Choir, and he performed a solo recital in Salvador, Brazil, in 2010.